teokal/thesis-app-client-side/Readme.md

 # Other Folders

-## Basic Application Structure
+## Application Structure

-Applications that target a single toolkit will have the following structure.
+This application is a Universal Application.
+The following folders contain the code, resources, etc. that are shared by both Classic and Modern build profiles.

     app/                # Contains JavaScript code
         model/          # Data model classes